bkavlak/bkavlak/README.md

 ![](https://komarev.com/ghpvc/?username=bkavlak&color=red)

-I am a self-taught data scientist/python engineer with a business management background, and hanging out in different disciplines.
+I am an actor but as it is horrible earn money as an ethical person with some dignity there, i'm also a self-taught data scientist/python engineer with a business management background, and hanging out in different disciplines with my humanity research agenda.

 - :mag_right: I work as a geospatial data engineer at the [UP42](https://up42.com).
 - :open_book: My main research interest is philosophy.
 So, all areas are in my research.